OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 ## Running the sample

-1) **Select Upload an app and choose the app package if you are running demo-manifest then choose downloaded demo-manifest zip file.
-If the sample is running locally then root folder, appPackage >> build >> appPackage.local.zip**
+1) **Select Upload an app and choose the app package.
+If you are running demo-manifest then choose the downloaded demo-manifest zip file.
+If the sample is running locally then go to the root folder `appPackage >> build >> appPackage.local.zip`**
 ![UploadCustomeApp](Images/0.UploadCustomeApp.png)

-1) **To fetch all upcoming meetings when a user requests "What is my upcoming meetings," the application will display all future scheduled one-time meetings and recurring meetings, showing individual instances of each recurring meeting.**
+1) **In the bots chat interface, fetch all upcoming meetings by typing "What are my upcoming meetings" and the bot will display all future scheduled one-time meetings and recurring meetings (shown as individual instances).**
 ![MeetingHelperSearchApp](Images/2.MeetingHelperFindUpcomingMeeting.png)

-1) **When the user clicks on a specific meeting, the application will call the Graph API to create a subscription for that particular instance, store the subscription details in the database, and then send an acknowledgment.**
+1) **On clicking on a specific meeting, the bot will call a Graph API to create a subscription for that particular instance and store the subscription details in the Azure Table database, and then send an acknowledgment**
 ![MeetingHelperSelectApp](Images/3.MeetingHelperSubscription.png)

 1) **Once the meeting has started, the user needs to join the meeting.**
 ![MeetingHelperSearchFileName](Images/4.MeetingHelperJoinMeeting.png)

-1) **After joining the meeting, the user must navigate to the "More options" menu at the top and select "Record and transcribe," then choose "Start transcription" to begin recording the transcription.**
+1) **IMPORTANT: Don't forget to turn on transcription after joining the meeting.
+To do this, navigate to the "More options" menu at the top and select "Record and transcribe," then choose "Start transcription" to begin the transcription.**
 ![MeetingHelperSelectResults](Images/5.MeetingHelperStartTranscription.png)

-1) **Once the meeting is concluded, the transcription will be generated in the background.
-Additionally, the application will internally call the Graph API to obtain the transcription.
-Using Azure OpenAI, it will extract all meeting action items and generate a meeting summary.**
+1) **Once the meeting has ended, the transcription will be generated in the background.
+The application will call the Graph API to obtain the transcription and process it.
+Using Azure OpenAI, all meeting action items are extracted and a summary is generated.
+Note that you will have to resubscribe for every occurrence of a meeting to get the meeting summary and action items.**

 ![6.MeetingHelperResults](Images/6.MeetingHelperEndMeeting.png)

 1) **All subscribed users will automatically receive the meeting summary and action items.**